Samjamhas10/se_project_todo-app/README.md

 ## Plan for improving the project

-- Create more functionality by implementing a success message or background animation for when a user completes a task, giving them a sense of accomplishment and encourages them to engage with finishing another task
+- Add more functionality by implementing a success message or background animation for when a user completes a task, giving them a sense of accomplishment and encourages them to engage with finishing another task
 - Create a popup for modifying or adding notes to a specific task
 - Introduce the option for adding certain tasks to be recurring